Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

         ispc - a compiler for vectorized math routines (gives a 3x speedup)
 2. Build the dependences.

+3. Get Unity Alembic package source code
+        Get Unity Alembic Plugin at https://github.com/unity3d-jp/AlembicForUnity
+4. Fetch submodules
+        git submodule update --init --recursive
-3. Build the abci plugin
+5. Build the abci plugin
+6. Install it in the AlembicImporter project
-4. Test by dragging an abc file into the project and into the scene, then scrubbing the "time" on the abc file.
+7. Test by dragging an abc file into the project and into the scene, then scrubbing the "time" on the abc file.

 To publish you also need:
-5. Get npm for your platform.
-So that you can publish
+8. Get npm for your platform.

 NOTE: source tree requires submodules